dist-ribut-us/docs/mixnetrouting/readme.md

 #### Scaled Privacy

-Let's not lose sight of the fact that mixnet routing exists only to protect meta-data.
-A pure P2P system could be devised that does end-to-end encryption with perfect security of the content of the messages, but it would leak who was talking to who.
+Mixnet routing exists only to protect meta-data.
+A pure P2P system with end-to-end encryption provides perfect security of the content of the messages, but it would leak who was talking to who, how often and how much data is sent.

 For a lot of users and a lot of network traffic, hiding this meta-data is not a high priority and will not be worth the trade in performance.
 But that is fine